 You wouldn’t let dirt sit on your skin, so why let pollutants stick around on your scalp?

-Regular hair washing helps clear away pollutants, toxins, and sebum buildup.
+Washing hair every day causes hair loss is just a myth, infact, regular hair washing helps clear away pollutants, toxins, and sebum buildup.
 But here’s the kicker – over-washing can be just as damaging as not washing enough.
 The secret lies in balance: opt for a mild, sulfate-free shampoo that cleanses without stripping away your hair's natural oils, keeping your scalp refreshed and hydrated.

 Use Anti-Pollution Hair Products